George (Ron) Mangun, Ph.D.

 Clinical & Research Interests

-Dr. Mangun’s work on the cognitive neuroscience of attention investigates how we perceive, attend, ignore and become aware of events in our environment.
-Recordings of event-related brain potentials (ERP) from healthy persons and special patient groups provide high temporal resolution measures of stimulus processing in the human brain.
+Dr. Mangun’s lab investigates the cognitive neuroscience of attention and perception.
+Recordings of brain electrical activity (EEG and ERPs) from healthy persons and special patient groups provide high temporal resolution measures of stimulus processing in the human brain.
 The goal of this research is to identify the mechanisms of attentional selection by permitting sensory analysis of attended and ignored stimuli to be studied under a wide variety of task circumstances.

 UC San Diego